[ About ]

 ■

-KNB is community service, not a nonprofit.
+KNB is a community service, not a nonprofit.
 There is no budget, no fees, and no guaranteed schedule; KNB appears when the people holding it have capacity and rests when work, health, or immigration status demand a pause—treating that ebb and flow as honest design instead of failure.

 Belonging comes before performance here.